A person looking at condoms and lubes on their hands. The Travel for Pleasure logo ahead.

 Although PrEP medication has become an effective and pivotal method for protecting against HIV, it does not protect from other sexually transmitted infections.
 Using a condom and lubricant is still the most effective way of protecting yourself from other STIs.

 It’s best to take condoms and lubricants with you already when leaving your country of origin.
 When you know what condom fits you best in your home country, the same product will likely also be best for you when travelling.
-Of course, you can also buy condoms and lubricants at most travel destinations, but people can often forget to buy them during their vacation excitement.
+Of course, you can also buy condoms and lubricants at most travel destinations, but people may forget to buy them once they’re caught up in the excitement of their holiday.

 Hygiene when travelling

-Contracting a viral or bacterial infection is more likely at many travel destinations than in Finland.
+Viral and bacterial infections are more common in many travel destinations than in Finland.
 So, in order to avoid any unfortunate complications, it is best to take good care of hygiene when travelling.
 Infections such as campylobacter and giardia can be transmitted through food or water, so pay attention to what you eat and drink.
 It’s very important for sexual health to take hepatitis infection risks into account.

 Particularly high-risk places for hepatitis infections include places where group sex occurs often, such as sex clubs and saunas.
 These places often have showers for anal douching.
-When several customers use the same shower heads without them being replaced or disinfected between uses, there is a high risk of hepatitis infections.
-It is best to have your own personal shower head for anal douching at such clubs or saunas or manage the cleaning another way so that there is no transmission risk of hepatitis.
+When several customers use the same shower heads without them being replaced or disinfected between uses, there is a high risk of hepatitis transmission.
+It is best to have your own personal shower head for anal douching at such clubs or saunas or manage the cleaning another way so that there is no risk of hepatitis transmission.